ldegreef/ewhitmire.github.io/_projects/teletourist.md

    keywords = {Telepresence, accessibility, mobile, virtual tourism}, }
 blurb: |-
   During an internship at Microsoft Reserach, I created TeleTourist — a system that uses video calls with strangers to share experiences for people with mobility restrictions.
 I began the development of features for the system to enhance immersion and personalization, as well as help balance the relationship between participants of the video calls.
-This project was published in a poster at CSCW '16.
+This project was published as a poster at CSCW '16.
 caption: ''
 citation: |-
   Lilian de Greef, Meredith Morris, and Kori Inkpen.
 2016.
 TeleTourist: Immersive Telepresence Tourism for Mobility-Restricted Participants.
 In Proceedings of the 19th ACM Conference on Computer Supported Cooperative Work and Social Computing Companion (CSCW '16).
 ACM, New York, NY, USA, 273-276.
 DOI=http://dx.doi.org/10.1145/2818052.2869082